AckerlyXu/heima/articles/azure-resource-manager/resource-group-authenticate-service-principal.md

 You may encounter the following errors when creating a service principal:

-* **"Authentication_Unauthorized"** or **"No subscription found in the context."** - You see this error when your account does not have the [required permissions](#required-permissions) on the Active Directory to register an app.
-Typically, you see this error when only admin users in your Active Directory can register apps, and your account is not an admin.
+* **"Authentication_Unauthorized"** or **"No subscription found in the context."** - You see this error when your account does not have the [required permissions](#required-permissions) on the Azure Active Directory to register an app.
+Typically, you see this error when only admin users in your Azure Active Directory can register apps, and your account is not an admin.
 Ask your administrator to either assign you to an administrator role, or to enable users to register apps.

 * Your account **"does not have authorization to perform action 'Microsoft.Authorization/roleAssignments/write' over scope '/subscriptions/{guid}'."** - You see this error when your account does not have sufficient permissions to assign a role to an identity.
 Ask your subscription administrator to add you to User Access Administrator role.